dimajix/flowman/docs/spec/relation/hiveTable.md

 * Hive tables will be truncated or individual partitions will be dropped during `clean` phase
 * Hive tables will be removed during `destroy` phase

+### Schema Inference

+Note that Flowman will rely on schema inference in some important situations, like [mocking](mock.md) and generally for describing the schema of a relation.
+This might create unwanted connections to the physical data source, particular in case of self-contained tests.
+To prevent Flowman from creating a connection to the physical data source, you simply need to explicitly specify a schema, which will then be used instead of the physical schema in all situations where only schema information is required.